 Click on "Add a Location" in the right-hand bar, and fill in the same information about your branch office.
 You can specify the local branch, so that Google Map users can distinguish it from the others, such as "[Organization name] - Brooklyn" or "[Organization name] - Upper West Side."

-Once all the information is updated, you can rest assured that if anyone searches for your organization on Google Maps, they’ll be able to find you!
+Once the rest of your information is updated, rest assured that if anyone searches for your organization on Google Maps, they will be able to find you!

 Ryan knows his organization can be easily found on Google Maps, after setting up the right information!

-Google Maps has become the alternative to the Yellow Pages.
+Google Maps has become the modern alternative to the Yellow Pages.
 (Remember those heavy telephone directory books?)

 Your organization should be visible on Google Maps especially if your organization has a local audience, and/or local branches or offices.

 Let's break this down into an example.
 Paul is an avid tennis player who recently moved to a new city.
 He wants to join a local tennis club to meet other tennis players.